DestanT/we_rate_music_drf/README.md

   - not strong enough password
   - talk about errors.non_field_errors
   - redirected to sign in page after successful signup.

+#### /Playlists

+##### PlaylistsPage
+- logic to display playlist components
+- is used in feed, profile view, and spotify search page

+##### SpotifySearchPage
+- used in spotify search page
+- displays playlist components
+NOTE: consider possible merge with PlaylistsPage!

+### /Styles
+- all the module.css files for custom css

+### /Utils

+#### spotifyAuthUtils
+- code verifier logic
+- code challenge logic
+- copied from Spotify Developer documentation

 ## Development
 Installation of DRF: